openshift-kni/example-cnf/documentation/testing.md

   - If having less packets than expected, it could be because of different reasons, for example:
     - They've not been sent because packet rate was really high and, maybe, your system got saturated at some point, so that the real data rate was reduced.
     - Timeout expired just at the moment where some packets were sent, Even though there's a time window to wait some more time for these packets, there could be some of them that are eventually lost.
   - We could also have cases where we have more packets than expected, which will imply a negative packet loss (which is a passed case).
-This happens when TestPMD and/or TRex receive traffic that is not generated or consumed by these two entities, e.g. control packets generated by network devices in your setup that are reaching these pods and are increasing their counters.
+This happens when CNFApp and/or TRex receive traffic that is not generated or consumed by these two entities, e.g. control packets generated by network devices in your setup that are reaching these pods and are increasing their counters.
 - In both ports, if `ipackets` and `opackets` figure is the same (like in this case), this means that there's no packet loss, as it can be confirmed at the end of the logs entries (0.00% packet loss -> Test has passed).
 Same happens for negative packet loss.
   - However, we will have packet loss if not receiving the same amount of packets that we're generating from TRex.